-XII.
-AUTHORIZED INVESTMENTS AND PORTFOLIO COMPOSITION
+XIV AUTHORIZED INVESTMENTS AND PORTFOLIO COMPOSITION

 Investments should be made subject to the cash flow needs and such cash flows are subject to revisions as market conditions and the City's needs change.
-However, when the invested funds are needed in whole or in part for the purpose originally intended or for more optimal investments, the Treasurer or Investment Manager(s) may sell the investment at the then-prevailing market price and place the proceeds into the proper account at the City's custodian.
+However, when the invested funds are needed in whole or in part for the purpose originally intended or for more optimal investments, the investments may be sold at the then-prevailing market price and place the proceeds into the proper account at the City's custodian.

-The following are the investment requirements and allocation limits on security types, issuers, and maturities as established by the City.
-Diversification strategies within the established guidelines shall be reviewed and revised periodically as necessary.
-The percentage allocations limits for investment types and issuers are calculated based on the original cost of each investment.
-Investments not listed in this policy are prohibited.
+The following are the investment requirements and the maximum allocation limits on security types, issuers, and maturities as established by the City.
+The Director of Finance shall have the option to further restrict investment percentages from time to time based on market conditions, risk, and diversification investment strategies.
+The percentage allocation requirements for investment types and issuers are calculated based on the original cost of each investment at the time of purchase.
+Investments not listed in this Policy are prohibited.